7 tips for selling Christianity

 “The key is to keep believing in your product even when your target is determined to destroy it.
 If your faith is strong enough, it will punch its way through the smuggest facade and into the mind of the target.
 And once the target has an “I wonder…” moment, reel him in and close the deal.” –Al Eline

 Nowadays, I peddle Christianity.
 I have faith in our product.
 I have faith in God.
 I know He is in control.
 I know everything is part of His plan.
-I know this largely because when my mother died, when I was told I had cancer (I didn’t), and when I was financially broken and felt totally alone, every person of faith told me I would get through it because of those things.
+Well-meaning friends and mentors pounded this into me at every crisis point in my life.

 So if we really believe God is in control and everything is part of “The Plan”, why are so many worried about the future of Christianity?
 Have these folks lost their trust in God?
 Where is their faith in our product?
 Maybe these tips I learned as a young salesman will help.